Addressing Coastal Hazards

 Conditions placed in the Coastal Hazards APC permit may allow enhancement of shoreline areas.
 These include consideration of living shorelines and nature-based solutions for addressing on-going erosion, or storm water mitigation measure to prevent pollution from flowing into the lagoon.

-Coastal hazards are continually identified as a priority enhancement area of NOAA’s Coastal Zone Enhancement Program (309) in the CNMI.
-From the 2016-2020 309 cycle, important inter-agency work emerged in addressing Coastal Hazards, such as the Low-Impact Development Best Management Practices Report, Sustainability Guide for the Hospital Industry, and the Guidance Manual for Smart, Safe Growth in the CNMI.
-The current 309 cycle continues to prioritize Coastal Hazards through updating the APC layer with updated FEMA Flood Insurance Rate Maps (FIRMs).
+Coastal hazards continue to be a priority enhancement area of NOAA’s Coastal Zone Enhancement Program (309) in the CNMI.
+From the 2016-2020 309 Assessment and Strategy, important inter-agency work emerged in addressing Coastal Hazards, such as the Low-Impact Development Best Management Practices Report, Sustainability Guide for the Hospital Industry, and the Guidance Manual for Smart, Safe Growth in the CNMI.

 guiding and Incentivizing better building practices